 Feeling out of sync?
 If you or someone you know is struggling with anxiety or depression related to work-life balance, they could benefit from talking to a mental health professional.
-Contact Memorial Counseling Associates at 217-788-4065.
+Contact Memorial Behavioral Health at 217-788-4065.

 |Amber Olson, LCSW, is the lead behavioral health consultant of Memorial Counseling Associates.
 She has worked in the field of behavioral health for 20 years and is currently seeing patients at Memorial Women’s Healthcare.
 She is excited to be providing behavioral health services in a primary care setting.|